vibe-d/vibe.d/README.md

 Install DMD using the installer on <http://dlang.org/download.html>.

-Unzip the vibe archive and use the "vibe" script to run applications.
+Unzip the vibe archive (or git clone) and use the "vibe" script to run applications.

 Optionally, it's recommended to create a symlink in /usr/bin so you don't have to specify the path everytime: